Harvard-CS145/load_balancing/README.md

 In this part, you are expected to implement flowlet switching.
 You need to modify `p4src/flowlet_switching.p4` to implement flowlet switching.

+> [!NOTE]
+> The P4 source code only describes the data plane implementation of an *individual* switch and is typically independent of the network topology.

 The original ECMP hashes on 5 tuples of a flow to select paths.
 Now with flowlets, we hash on not only the 5 tuples of a flow but also its flowlet IDs so we can select different paths for flowlets of the same flow.
 Here is the concrete workflow:

 1. We identify flowlets by maintaining the timestamp of the last seen packet of each 5-tuple flow.
 You can use `standard_metadata.ingress_global_timestamp` to get the current timestamp (in micro-second) in the P4 switch.
 You can maintain these timestamps for each flow in a hash table.
 You may consider setting a large hash table size, e.g, 8192, so that you do not need to handle hash collision.
 2. We define the flowlet timeout as how long a flowlet remains active.
 If the next packet takes more than the flowlet timeout time to arrive, we treat it as the start of a new flowlet.
 We suggest you set flowlet timeout as **50ms** in your experiments.
 Whenever the difference between the current timestamp and the last timestamp is larger than the gap, then you should treat the packet as the starting packet of a new flowlet.
 3. For each new flowlet, assign it with a random flowlet ID.
 A large flow can have many flowlets sometimes even over a thousand.
-Register width of 16 bits should be fine for storing a flowlet ID.
+Register width of 16 bits should be sufficient for storing a flowlet ID.
 Anything larger also should not be an issue.
 You can use `random(val, (bit<32>)0, (bit<32>)65000)` to get a random number from 0 to 65000, and the value is written to `val`.
-4. Use hash function to compute hash value for a combination of five tuples and the flowlet ID.
-Then use the hash value as the new ecmp group ID (due to modulo, this new ID might be the same as the old one; but overall, flowlets are distributed among all path evenly).
-This new ECMP group ID determines which port the switch forwards this packet to.
+4. Use a hash function to compute hash value for a combination of five tuples and the flowlet ID.
+Then use the hash value to select the port (and thus the path) the switch forwards this packet to.
+Due to modulo, this new hash value might be the same as the old one; but overall, flowlets are distributed among all paths evenly.
 5. Consider whether or not to modify the controller code.

+> [!TIP]
+> Before you jump into implementing flowlet switching, take a moment to see the provided controller code `controller/controller_flowlet_fattree.py` to better understand the functionality of the P4 tables provided in the P4 code skeleton (`p4src/flowlet_switching.p4`).

 ## Hints
 This code snippet provides an example of how to use registers in P4.
 We read from a register, compare its value with the packet's ingress global timestamp, and write the timestamp back to the register.
+Note that this example logic is different than what is required above.

 ```C
 control MyIngress(inout headers hdr, inout metadata meta,